 The Administrator, a limited liability company incorporated under the laws of Ireland on 28 May 1990 has agreed to act as administrator pursuant to the Administration Agreement.
-The Administrator is a wholly owned subsidiary company of J.P.
-Morgan Bank (Ireland) plc, which is a supplier of processing and administration services to financial institutions.
+The Administrator is a wholly owned subsidiary company of J. P. Morgan International Finance Ltd, which is a supplier of processing and administration services to financial institutions, and its ultimate parent is JPMorgan Chase & Co.